 People received care and support from staff that had the skills, knowledge and experience to carry out their roles and responsibilities effectively.
 People told us that they were confident in the staff and felt they were all well trained and understood their responsibilities.
-One person told us "They talk to me and check what I want; I had another agency recently and they did not listen to me and tried to get me to do things I can't do, these girls (staff) know what I can and can't do and take their time with me."
+One person told us "They talk to me and check what I want; I had another agency before and they did not listen to me and tried to get me to do things I can't do, these girls (staff) know what I can and can't do and take their time with me."
 Another person said "They [staff] ask me what I want and need; I know them all well and they know me."

-At the time of the inspection South Northants Hone care had only been delivering a personal care service for just over twelve months.
+At the time of the inspection Care With Compassion had only been delivering a personal care service for just over twelve months.
 The staff employed had all had experience of working in various care settings for several years.
 They spoke positively of the support they received.
 They had all undertaken a thorough induction programme which included having their competencies tested in relation to manual handling, health and safety, safeguarding and medicine administration.
-They had worked alongside the registered manager before they had worked alone.
+They had worked alongside the registered manager or more experienced staff before they had worked alone.
 The registered manager explained that if and when they recruited staff they would now be ensuring that all new staff undertook the Care Certificate; the Certificate is based on 15 standards and aims to give employers and people who receive care the confidence that workers have the same introductory skills, knowledge and behaviours to provide compassionate, safe and high quality care and support.

 Staff felt valued in their roles and told us that they had no hesitation to seek support from the registered manager.
 We saw from staff files that all staff received regular supervision and on-going support.
 The registered manager was planning a schedule for staff appraisals for when staff had completed 12 months with the agency.
 The registered manager was in contact with the staff on a daily basis and delivered some of the care each week.
 This gave the registered manager the opportunity to fully understand the needs of the people and enabled them to instruct the staff in various techniques to support people individually.
 It also enabled them to ensure the care plans in place were up to date and relevant and could respond quickly if changes to someone's care plan needed to be made.
-Staff were encouraged to develop their skills and knowledge; one member of staff told us "I am in the process of completing my National Vocational Qualification (NVQ) level 3 and we have already discussed about me taking an NVQ level 5 qualification to help me in with progressing to be a manager."
+Staff were encouraged to develop their skills and knowledge; one member of staff told us "I am in the process of completing my National Vocational Qualification (NVQ) level 3."